anquanscan/sec-tools/README.md

 [K-Tool](https://github.com/mrprogrammer2938/K-Tool): K-Tool
 [security-core](https://github.com/symfony/security-core): Security provides an infrastructure for sophisticated authorization systems, which makes it possible to easily separate the actual authorization logic from so called user providers that hold the users credentials.
 It is inspired by the Java Spring framework.
 [search-libc](https://github.com/blukat29/search-libc): Web wrapper of niklasb/libc-database
 [dfir-ioc-ut](https://github.com/jipegit/dfir-ioc-ut): DFIR IoC Unit Testing
+[minishmaker](https://github.com/minishmaker/minishmaker): Level editing suite for The Legend of Zelda: The Minish Cap